TropicSapling/triforce/README.md

 	- i.e. `$xyz == $abc`
 3. ``a`|`b`|`c == a`|`b``, ``a`|`b`|`c == a`|`c`` and ``a`|`b`|`c == a`|`b`|`c`` all return ``True`|`False``
 4. 2 values being equal and 2 values matching are related but not the same, see "Pattern matching" §2
+5. See "Example code snippets" §1 for an example of equality.

 #### Syntax sugar
 1. `$(<pattern to define>)` <=> `($(<pattern to define>) as _)` <=> `($(<pattern to define>) as $#0 [$#1 ...])`